Locations:

 • Have garbled, nonsensical speech mixed with grunts and other noises.

-Either way, chances are you won’t know that you’re talking in your sleep unless you wake yourself up while speaking or someone else reminds you of the occurrence later on.
+No matter which version, chances are you won’t know that you’re talking in your sleep unless you wake yourself up while speaking or someone else informs you of the occurrence later on.

 Advertisement